CNES/EleFits/doc/INSTALL.md

 add_executable(<exe_name> <exe_source>)
 target_link_libraries(<exe_name> EL_FitsFile)
 ```

-To use the low-level API, replace EL_FitsFile with EL_CfitsioWrapper.

 The `find_package` command expects parent folder of the file `FindEL_FitsFile.cmake` to be in the `CMAKE_MODULE_PATH`.
 For now, it is located in the sources of EL_FitsIO, in `cmake/modules`